 Applications for breakout sessions are now closed

-There is still time to sign up to lead an affinity session
+There is still time to sign up to lead an interest or affinity session

 Conference Presenter Information

 Deadlines: All proposals are due May 17, 2019.
 Applicants will be notified by June 14, 2019.